hergin/Henry-Gets-Moving/Documentation/Deployment.md

 # Start/Stop System
 - In order to start the system, you have to run `firebase init hosting`.
 In order to deploy it `firebase deploy --only hosting` needs to be run.
 In order to update the site `npm run build` and then `firebase deploy` are run.
 # Trouble Shooting
+- According to the Adonis Documentation "The AdonisJS Logger writes logs to stdout and stderr in JSON format.
+You can either set up an external logging service to read the logs from stdout/stderr, or forward them to a local file on the same server."
 - If something goes wrong then check to see if the build has been ran or if it has been deployed.
 # Source of Errors
 - Where to find errors could be going to the console or terminal and seeing where the errors are happening.